zanbilify/boost_callable_traits/README.md

     // For function objects, the following checks are determined by the
     // qualifiers on operator().
 For member function pointers and abominable
-    // function types, the qualifier on the function type are used. static_assert(ct::is_const_qualified(foo{}), "");
+    // function types, the qualifiers on the function type are used. static_assert(ct::is_const_qualified(foo{}), "");
     static_assert(!ct::is_volatile_qualified(foo{}), "");
     static_assert(!ct::is_reference_qualified(foo{}), "");